 “I got into surfing on the river Severn 20 years ago.
 However, it was the surf mats that really started the obsession with really having fun in the surf.
 My riding started with a Redback, which soon gave way to a Paul Gross Fourth Gear Flyer.
 I made my first surfmat in 2013.
 Since then I’ve been building, testing and refining the surfmats, along with the tools and the techniques I use to bring them to life.
 It has become an all-encompassing passion.”

-Ian Jermyn – Design Collaborator & Media Creative
+Ian Jermyn – Design Collaborator, Website & Social Media Wrangler

-After being completely humbled on his first session on a west coast Irish slab, he knew surfmats had ruined his life.
-Ian is the transient creative behind Organic Devolution, an umbrella under which he has been writing, illustrating and printmaking since 2003.
-He now collaborates with Matt on the creative design and testing of Mc Surfmats.
+After being completely humbled on his first surfmatting session on a west coast Irish slab, he knew they had ruined his life.
+Ian also draws and prints things as Organic Devolution.
+He collaborated with Matt on the creative design and testing of Mc Surfmats and continues to do with Warpmats.